dreamineering/business-administration/docs/meta/playbook/sales/README.md

 1. **No Lead Funnel**
 2. Undocumented Sales process
+3. Big system that nobody fully understands the benefits of
-3. Siloed knowledge (including ZenDesk)
+4. Siloed knowledge (answers in ZenDesk)

 The Product team can have a massive impact on Sales by adding features that help to optimise the funnel.
 Everyone should spend some time onsite using the software to help run a business for a customer.
 Failing that **we have to eat our dog food** if we wish to build knowledge across the organisation and credibility with our target customers.